-Students enrolled at any CSU campus will have access to courses at other CSU campuses on a space available basis unless those campuses or programs are impacted.
+Students enrolled at any CSU campus will have access to courses at other CSU campuses on a space available basis unless those campuses or programs are impacted or admission to the desired program or admission categories is closed.
 This access is offered without students being required to be admitted formally to the host campus and sometimes without paying additional fees.

-Although courses taken on any CSU campus will transfer to the students' home CSU campus as at least elective credit, students should consult their home campus academic advisers to determine how such courses may apply to their degree programs before enrolling at the host campus.
+Although courses taken on any CSU campus will transfer to the students' home CSU campus as at least elective credit, students should consult their home campus academic advisers to determine how such courses may apply to their specific degree programs before enrolling at the host campus.
 There are two programs for enrollment within the CSU and one for enrollment between CSU and the University of California or California community colleges.
 Additional information about these programs is available from the Office of Admissions and Records.

-CSU Concurrent Enrollment - matriculated students in good standing may enroll at both their home CSU campus and a host CSU campus during the same term.
+CSU Concurrent Enrollment - matriculated students in good standing may enroll on a space available basis at both their home CSU campus and a host CSU campus during the same term.
 Credit earned at the host campus is automatically reported to the home campus to be included on the student's transcript at the home campus.

-CSU Visitor Enrollment - matriculated students in good standing enrolled at one CSU campus may enroll at another CSU campus for one term.
+CSU Visitor Enrollment - matriculated students in good standing enrolled at one CSU campus may enroll on a space available basis at another CSU campus for one term.
 Credit earned at the host campus is reported automatically to the home campus to be included on the student's transcript at the home campus.